laravel/nova-docs/1.0/resources/fields.md

 ])->displayUsingLabels()
 ```

-You may also display select options in groups
+You may also display select options in groups:

 ```php
 Select::make('Size')->options([